FAQs

 What’s the cancellation policy?

-• If the BFA cancels the school due to unforeseen circumstances, such as COVID-19, you will receive a full refund or a credit note for a future retreat.
+If the BFA cancels the event due to unforeseen circumstances, you will receive a full refund or a credit note for a future event, at your discretion.

 How accessible is the venue?